Prana Beyond the Breath and Life Beyond Death

 Prana is not the breath, though it is closely related to it at a physical level.
 Many people define prana as the breath or call it the breath.
 This can help us approach the vast subject of prana but can be misleading if we take it literally.

-In this article we will examine what prana is on different levels, its connection with the breath and its energy behind and beyond the breath, including various pranayama practices.
-Pranayama breathing practices can help us connect to the prana not only outwardly but inwardly, including leading us to the higher prana of the breathless state.
+We will examine what prana is on different levels, its connection with the breath and its energy behind and beyond the breath, including various pranayama practices.
+Pranayama practices can help us connect to the prana not only outwardly but inwardly, including leading us to the higher prana of the breathless state.

-Prana broadly speaking is our vital energy that operates body and mind and has not only physical but also mental and spiritual aspects.
-So we will call prana here is our vital or life energy, with the qualification that it is the broader life energy in the world of nature, and specifically our own life energy as individual creatures, extending to the reincarnating soul.
+Prana broadly speaking is our vital energy that operates body and mind and has not only physical but also mental and spiritual aspects, with the qualification that it is the broader life energy in the world of nature, and specifically our own life energy as individual creatures, extending to the reincarnating soul.

 First let us examine the role of the breath relative to prana.
-The breath does serve to keep the prana or our life force in the body and feeds it.
-This is much like how food is necessary to develop and feed the tissues of the body.
+The breath serves to keep the prana or life force in the body and feeds it.
 Breathing is the main function of the prana to sustain our physical life.

-Prana derives from various external sources starting with the air taken by the lungs, the movement of the breath.
+Prana derives from various external sources starting with the air taken by the lungs.
 This action of breathing is the main and most immediate life function we have.
 If a person fails to breathe, life cannot be sustained for very long afterwards.

-We take in pranic life energy from our various openings or orifices in the head.
-These include the eyes, ears, nostrils and mouth.
-Air is taken in through the nostrils, sensations through the eyes and ears, food and beverages and air through the mouth.
+We also take in pranic life energy from our sensory openings or orifices in the head.
+These include the 2 eyes, 2 ears, 2 nostrils and mouth, called the seven pranas in Vedic teachings.
+Air is taken in by the nostrils, sensations of light through the eyes and of sound by the ears, food and beverages and air through the mouth.

-The mind is also connected to these senses and brings in the life energy of words, emotions and thoughts, which includes that through human contact at a mental level.
+The mind is connected to the senses and brings in the life energy of words, emotions and thoughts, and through human contact at a mental level.
 The breath also energizes the senses and mind and promotes digestion.
 We also take in life energy from the skin and the sense of touch that covers the entire body.
 The breath is only one part of this, though central in its function.

 Prana and Agni